Axis Sally

 On their radio shows, the two Axis Sally personalities would typically alternate between swing music and propaganda messages aimed at American troops.
-These messages would emphasize the value of surrender, stoke fears that soldiers' wives and girlfriends were cheating on them, and point out that the Axis powers knew their locations.
-American soldiers listened to Gillars' broadcasts for the entertaining music even as they found her attempts at propaganda "laughable".
+These messages would typically emphasize the value of surrender, stoke fears that soldiers' wives and girlfriends were cheating on them, and point out that the Axis powers knew their locations.
+American soldiers listened to Gillars' broadcasts for the popular music, even as they found her attempts at propaganda "laughable".